 The timeframe for a data migration can vary widely based on multiple factors.

 The size of your data migration project.
 There’s a big difference between migrating one database to the cloud and migrating nine different applications plus their data to multiple target systems.
 When estimating your timelines, consider the quantity of data you will be moving.

 The type of migration you are planning to do.
 Migrating all of your data at the same time, also known as the “Big Bang” strategy, involves completing your data migration within a limited timeframe.
 The biggest benefit to this approach is speed.
 However, the trade-off is that this approach almost always requires system downtime.
 Going with a Big Bang migration completes the full transfer within a limited time window.
 There is some downtime during data processing and movement, but the project is completed quickly.

 Trickle migration involves completing the project in phases, including running source and target systems in parallel.
 Migrating data incrementally will take longer, but it can usually be performed without having to shut down key systems.
 Trickle migration is more complex than Big Bang and takes longer but has less downtime and more testing opportunities.
 It’s important to pick the data migration strategy that’s right for your organization and your users.

 Whether or not you will write your own code.
-Do you plan to write your own code or use an existing data migration application?
+Do you plan to write your own code or use existing data migration tools?
 If you plan to do your own coding, you will need to include additional development time in your plan.